openclarity/vmclarity/rfc/change-asset-findings-relationships.md

 ```

 Therefore, it makes sense to keep track of associations in separate tables between these models to reduce size and improve efficiency.
-Otherwise, sharding or more complex approaches must be used which are not viable options yet.
+Otherwise, sharding or more complex approaches must be used which are not viable options at this stage.

 ### Non-goals

 This RFC does not intend to propose changes regarding the relationship between findings and asset scans.
-It is assumed that the asset scan in a given finding represents the latest scan that discovered it.
+It is assumed that the asset scan in a given finding represents the last scan that discovered it, while the timestamps are used for object lifecycle tracking.
 If required to keep track of all asset scans that discovered a specific finding and vice-versa, a new `AssetScanFinding` model can be added.

 Apart from statistical analysis, this offers no additional benefit as we usually do not care much about the actual scans but rather their results in terms of discovery of new assets and findings.